9/4/15 Update: Menu updated.

-Location: Liberty Square Market is located in Liberty Square across from the Liberty Square Riverboat entrance.
+Location: In Liberty Square across from the Liberty Square Riverboat entrance.

 Food Type: Snacks, Hot Dogs, Frozen Slushes, Fruit, Corn on the Cob, Baked Potatoes.

 Dining Plan: Most items count as snacks, but it doesn’t accept quick service credits for meals.